 A diagnosis of cancer in a beloved dog can be heartbreaking for any owner.
-Unfortunately, this devastating disease is a leading cause of death in dogs.
-If your vet can diagnose cancer early, your dog might have a better chance of survival with treatment.
+This devastating disease is a leading cause of death in dogs, but if your vet can diagnose cancer early, your dog might have a better chance of survival with treatment.
 Learn the warning signs of cancer now so you will know what to do if your beloved canine companion becomes sick.

-Many dogs with cancer will show no signs.
+Many dogs with cancer will show no signs, at least initially.
 In other dogs, signs may be vague.
-Once a dog becomes sick enough, signs can be quite... severe and seem to have a sudden onset.
+Once a dog becomes sick enough, signs can be quite severe and seem to have a sudden onset.
 Routine wellness visits and health screening tests can help your vet detect illness early.
-This includes cancer, various common health issues and other more serious canine diseases.
+This includes various common health issues and other more serious canine diseases, including cancer.

 01 of 10